ETHproductions/crayon/docs/Operators.md

 A conditional expression is used like so:

-    =?nq{sq+}
+    =nq{sq+}

 Let's break that down:

-    =?
-If the top two items are equal, nq        move the crayon one position north and draw the top item.
+    =         If the top two items are equal, nq+       move the crayon one position north, draw the top item, and perform +.
         {     Otherwise,
-         sq+    move the crayon one position south, draw the top item, and perform +.
+         sq    move the crayon one position south and draw the top item.
            }  Endif.

 You can also skip the else:

-    =?nq}
+    =nq+}

 Or even skip the truthy case:

-    =?{sq+}
-    =!?sq+}    Equivalent to the above.
+    ={sq}

 If some actions need to be run regardless of the condition, you can delay the conditional:

-    =?;;nq{;;sq+}
+    =;;nq{;;sq+}
     is the same as
-    =@;;?nq{sp+}
+    =;;?nq{sq+}

+	=;+q{;}
+	is the same as
+	=;?+q}

 You can chain conditionals to create AND and OR gates:

-    <a?nq}
+    <znq}}
-    <        Push (first item is less than the second item).
+    <        If the first item is less than the second item...
-     a       Pop A, pop B, push A&&B.
+     z        If the top item is truthy... nq       move the crayon one position north and draw the top item.
+        }}   End both ifs.

+    <}znq}
+    <}       If the first item is less than the second item, enter the next conditional.
-      ?
-If the top item is truthy: nq      move the crayon one position north and draw the top item.
+      z       If the previous condition succeeded OR the top item is truthy: nq      move the crayon one position north and draw the top item.
          }   End if.

-    <z?nq}
-    <        Push (first item is less than the second item).
-     z       Pop A, pop B, push A||B.
-      ?
-If the top item is truthy: nq      move the crayon one position north and draw the top item.
-         }   End if.

 The conditional and control flow chars:

     Char  Action
+	z     Truthy.
+    !
+Falsy.
     =     Equal.
-Push 1 if the top two items are equal; 0 otherwise.
     <     Less.
-Push 1 if the top item is less than the second; 0 otherwise.
     >     Greater.
-Push 1 if the top item is greater than the second; 0 otherwise.
-    TBA   Comparison.
-Push 1 if the top item is greater than the second; -1 if the top item is less than the second; 0 otherwise.
-    !
-Logical NOT.
-Pop A, push 0 if A is truthy, 1 otherwise. a     Logical AND.
-Pop A, pop B, push A if A is falsy, B otherwise. z     Logical OR.
-Pop A, pop B, push A if A is truthy, B otherwise.
-    ?
-Start conditional.
-Pop the top item; if truthy...
+    O     For loop.
+Loop through each item I and index i in X, pushing I onto the stack before each iteration.*
+    W     While loop; repeat until the top of the stack is falsy...
     {     Conditional else.
     }     End-if, end-loop.
-    o     Pop X; loop through each item I and index i in X.*
-    O     Perform o, but push I onto the stack before each iteration.*
-    W     While loop; repeat until the top of the stack is falsy...
+    G     Comparison.
+Push 1 if the top item is greater than the second; -1 if the top item is less than the second; 0 otherwise. a     Logical AND.
+Pop B, pop A, push A if A is falsy, B otherwise. o     Logical OR.
+Pop B, pop A, push A if A is truthy, B otherwise. t     Ternary conditional.
+Pop C, pop B, pop A, push B if A is truthy, C otherwise.

 *If a loop is entered inside another loop, `J` and `j` are used instead.

 #### Meta-operators

     Char  Type   Action
-    TBA   <num>  Map next char over 0..A.
-    TBA   <str>  Map next char over each char in A.
-    TBA   <lst>  Map next char over each item in A.
+    m     <num>  Map next char over 0..A. m     <str>  Map next char over each char in A. m     <lst>  Map next char over each item in A.
     TBA   <num>  Reduce next char over 0..A?
     TBA   <str>  Reduce next char over each char in A.
     TBA   <lst>  Reduce next char over each item in A.